FrameworkStyle

 Built-in Skins

-A modern, glassy design with backdrop blur effects and polished interactions.
+The default skin—a modern, glassy design with backdrop blur effects and polished interactions.

-import { createPlayer, presets, FrostedSkin, Video } from '@videojs/react';
+import { createPlayer, features } from '@videojs/react';

-import '@videojs/react/skins/frosted.css';
+import '@videojs/react/skin/video.css';

-const { Provider } = createPlayer(presets.website());
+const { Provider } = createPlayer({

 <Provider>

-<Video src="video.mp4" />
+<video src="video.mp4" />

 </Provider>